-You reach the hut from the station Rotenboden (Gornergrat cable car) over the Gornerglacier in 2 - 2,5 h, 200hm up and down.
-The way over the glacier is partly marked by poles.
+- from the station Rotenboden (Gornergrat cable car) over the Gornerglacier in 2 - 2,5 h, 200 m up and down.
+The route on the glacier is partially marked by poles.
 From the station Rotenboden, you choose the way with S-direction to the ridge saddle in the E of the Riffelhorn (signs).
-After a few 100 meters, the way goes up over the Gornerglacier to the E and slightly down to the S-flank of the Gorner-ridge.
+After about 100 meters, the route goes up over the Gornerglacier to the E and slightly down to the S-flank of the Gorner-ridge.
 You reach the Grenzglaicer and traverse it to the S till you reach the E-side of the Grenzglacier.
 You climb up on the glacier below the hut.
-You reach via the moraine in short zigzag (100hm).
+You reach the hut via the moraine with short zigzag (100hm).

-You can also come from the station Stockhorn.
-You pass the Stockhorn in 30 min. to the E to the Stockhornpass and traverse the Gornerglacier at the foot of the Nordend (NW).
+- from the station Stockhorn.
+You pass the Stockhorn in 30 min. to the E to the Stockhornpass and traverse the Gornerglacier at the foot of the Punta Nordend (NW).
 Then you go at the left side down and along the Monte-Rosa-Glacierbreak and the rocks.
-You reach the edge on about 3120m (pole).
+You reach the edge on about 3120 m (pole).
 You go up slightly on the S-side and traverse the middle tongue of the Monte-Rosa-glacier to the Unteren Plattje and the hut (2-3h)